agarwalvipin/open_cfa/LOS/FRA/Reading 28.md

 These are items that are not expected to occur regularly.
 They are important for analysts because they need to be excluded when forecasting a company's future earnings.

-  * [cite\_start]**Discontinued Operations:** This refers to a component of an entity that has been disposed of or is classified as held for sale[cite: 3887].
+  * [cite\_start]**Discontinued Operations:** This refers to a component of an entity that has been disposed of or is classified as held for sale.
 The income or loss from discontinued operations is reported separately on the income statement, *net of tax*, after income from continuing operations.
 This allows analysts to focus on the part of the business that will continue to generate profits in the future.
-  * [cite\_start]**Unusual or Infrequent Items:** These are events that are either unusual in nature or infrequent in occurrence[cite: 3885]. [cite\_start]Examples include gains or losses from the sale of assets, restructuring costs, and impairments[cite: 3886]. [cite\_start]These items are reported *pre-tax* as part of income from continuing operations[cite: 3886].
+  * [cite\_start]**Unusual or Infrequent Items:** These are events that are either unusual in nature or infrequent in occurrence. [cite\_start]Examples include gains or losses from the sale of assets, restructuring costs, and impairments. [cite\_start]These items are reported *pre-tax* as part of income from continuing operations.

 ### **Changes in Accounting Policies and Estimates**

-  * **Change in Accounting Principle:** This occurs when a company changes from one acceptable accounting method to another (e.g., changing inventory valuation from FIFO to weighted average). [cite\_start]Such changes require **retrospective application**, meaning prior years' financial statements are restated to reflect the new policy[cite: 3890].
+  * **Change in Accounting Principle:** This occurs when a company changes from one acceptable accounting method to another (e.g., changing inventory valuation from FIFO to weighted average). [cite\_start]Such changes require **retrospective application**, meaning prior years' financial statements are restated to reflect the new policy.
-  * **Change in Accounting Estimate:** This is a change in an estimate based on new information (e.g., changing the estimated useful life of an asset). [cite\_start]These changes are applied **prospectively**, meaning they only affect the current and future periods[cite: 3892].
+  * **Change in Accounting Estimate:** This is a change in an estimate based on new information (e.g., changing the estimated useful life of an asset). [cite\_start]These changes are applied **prospectively**, meaning they only affect the current and future periods.
   * **Correction of an Error:** Correcting a material error from a prior period requires a **prior-period adjustment**, which involves restating the prior period's financial statements.

 ### **Implications for Financial Analysis & Exam Tips**